GitHubDragonFly/Android_Tablet_Test/README.md

 Also designed to hide the status bar and keep the screen turned on.
 In order to work as designed, it uses permission to access Internet and Network State (see app/src/main/AndroidManifest.xml file).

-It is using the following open source libraries, in the form of AAR modules added to the app:
+It is using the following open source libraries, added to the app in the form of AAR modules:

 - [libplctag](https://github.com/libplctag/libplctag) v2.1.20
 - [jna](https://github.com/java-native-access/jna) v5.6.0